An Abject-Oriented OS

 pnpm conjure

-pnpm awaken
+pnpm awaken # ws://localhost:7719

-# Scry into the abyss (new terminal)
+# Start the browser client (new terminal)

 pnpm scry # http://localhost:5174